JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 }
 ```

-Save the file by entering `CTRL+O` and then pressing `Enter`.
+Save the file with `CTRL+O` and then `Enter`.
 After `nano` confirms that the file has been written, exit `nano` by entering `CTRL+X`.
 Next run `hello.go`:

 ```
 go run ~/go/src/hello.go
  ```

-The terminal produces the following output:
+The terminal displays the following output:

  ```bash
  Output
  Hello, World!
  ```

-If your system produces this output, your Go installation is complete and functioning properly.
+If your system displays this output, your Go installation is complete and functioning properly.